fledge-iot/fledge/docs/plugin_developers_guide/06_filter_plugins.rst

    /**
     * Constructor for the LogFilter.
     *
-    * We call the constructor of the base class and handle the intiial
+    * We call the constructor of the base class and handle the initial
     * configuration of the filter.
     *
     * @param	filterName      The name of the filter
     * @param	filterConfig    The configuration category for this filter
-    * @param	outHandle	The handle ofthe next filter in the chain
+    * @param	outHandle       The handle of the next filter in the chain
     * @param	output          A function pointer to call to output data to the next filter */
    LogFilter::LogFilter(const std::string& filterName,
                            ConfigCategory& filterConfig,